mgerstner/buffer-overflow-training/examples/phone2overflow/README.md

 Approaching the Exploit
 -----------------------

-First try to get a feeling to the code we are dealing with here.
+First try to get a feeling for the code we are dealing with here.
 The core of the packet processing logic involving the two stack buffer overflows is rather small.
 The function `parse_packet()` mentioned above is the central entry point for all packets that are captured.
 The buffer overflow in